wertercatt/tooters/projects.md

 ## <small>Quattle</small>

 A modern, responsive and customizable theme for the static site generator Jekyll with support for dark mode.
 Typography and design aesthetics are given the full attention they deserve.
-It builds upon a standard Jekyll installation in a number of ways that are important to both writers and software developers.
+It builds upon a standard Jekyll installation in a number of ways that are important and useful to writers, researchers and software developers.

 [Learn More](/quattle/)
 <br><br>